 Parking in bus zones puts lives at risk.
 Keep in mind there is also a 40km/h speed limit for traffic passing a school bus that is picking up or setting down school children.

 Penalties for offences in school zones

-There are penalties for breaking the road rules in school zones, which includes loss of demerit points and fines.
+There are penalties for breaking the road rules in school zones, which includes licence demerit points and fines.
 These fines have been set by Transport for NSW and are there to help make the roads safer for your children.